spark-yonsei/spark-yonsei.github.io/_posts/2023-10-20-Design - Digital - Verification.markdown

 그래서 한 95%정도 잡아낼 수 있게 만들고, 이 수치를 fault coverage라고 부른다.
 이 맥락에서 DFT가 나오면, 그건 Design for Testability다.

+Now to the question, why do we need HVLs?
+This is related to the software domain.
+As software became more and more complex, people moved from assembly to procedural languages like BASIC and C among others.
+However, writing and maintaining huge programs was still difficult.
+This is when people developed the object oriented programming paradigm.
+OOP is certainly a revolutionary development that has made it possible for computer programs to abstract a real world problem at unprecedented levels.
+It makes writing a program more efficient and also maintaining and expanding it.

+Simulation is essentially a purely software based activity.
+When we use HDL to write a testbench we have to write precisely every single signal wiggle that must take place and at the time that it must take place.
+However, if we raise the level of abstraction to say writing a whole word (e.g a byte to data bus) at a time, writing testbench will become a lot quicker and less tedious.
+We can raise the level of abstraction even more, e.g with ethernet design we can write a whole packet at once and check a whole packet at once rather than single bits.

+With HVLs they apply the OOP technique into the domain of hardware verification.
+They do so by making it possible to verify a design at a higher level of abstraction.
+At the same time, they contain features that are especially adapter for verification, rather than to write synthesize able code.

+e.g SystemVerilog provides 2 important features.
+These are concurrent assertions and constrained-random testing.
+Like assertion checks that an expression is true at a give time, a concurrent assertion checks to make sure that a sequence in which signal toggles is correct.
+Rather than having to write every single piece of stimulus that must be applied to a design under verification, constrained-random testing applies all possible stimulus that fits constraint given by the verification engineer, overtime.
+This saves a lot of time in writing stimulus.